 If you take more than 5% out (or the percentage you are allowed to take out, if you have 5% amounts brought forward from earlier years), you may trigger a taxable gain on the excess – even if the policy has not made a gain on its original investment or has made a loss.

 If the gain triggered appears to be excessive compared to the value of the investment and the amount cashed in, you should ask HMRC to recalculate the gain on a ‘just and reasonable’ basis.
-This ability to ask for a recalculation became law from 6 April 2017.
-For gains triggered before that date, HMRC should in any case be prepared to consider a recalculation of the gain following principles set through cases taken to the Tax Tribunal.
 For further information, see Part 4 of HMRC’s helpsheet 320 Gains on life insurance policies.
 For details of how to make the application, see this part of HMRC’s Insurance Policyholder Taxation Manual.

 Cashing in the policy

 You make a profit or gain on the policy if the amount you get when you cash it in is more than the amount of the premiums you have paid.

 When you cash in the policy, any profit you make is free of capital gains tax.
 You can think of it instead as an 'income tax gain'.
 This is not the same type of gain that you make when you sell or give away an asset.

 If you pay tax at the starting rate for savings, savings nil rate (personal savings allowance) or are a 20% basic rate taxpayer, you have no more tax to pay on the profit or gain you make.
 This is because the profit that you make on the policy is treated as having already suffered tax at 20%.
 Offshore bonds do not carry the 20% ‘credit’.